cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 a hyperlink to further details: metadata, lineage, and audit log.

-The **Jump** button provides three actions: go to the selected entity in CDAP, or add it to a new Cask Hydrator pipeline as a source or as a sink.
+The **Jump** button provides three actions: go to the selected entity in CDAP, or add it to a new CDAP pipeline as a source or as a sink.
 Datasets can be added as sources or sinks to batch pipelines, while streams can be sources in batch pipelines or sinks in real-time pipelines.